felix86-emu/docs/docs/devs/signals.md

 **But why not mask them right when you defer?**

 While this might solve this particular problem, it's hard to properly implement.
 What if an asynchronous signal of another variety happens before you reach the safepoint?
 What if a synchronous signal happens?
 What if a process is spamming us with asynchronous SIGSEGV signals which we can't mask because we use them for emulator purposes?
+Additionally, the safepoint needs to store the old `signal_mask`, so we can't change that variable until we are ready to service the signal.

 **What can be done about this?**